Full Schedule Industry Track Schedule

 2:10 pm – 3:00 pm

-Featuring: Devin Lytle, Eric Wei (@trykarat), Evan Britton and more
+Featuring: Devin Lytle (Creative Producer), Eric Wei (@trykarat) (Co-CEO at Karat Financial), Evan Britton (Founder, Famous Birthdays at Famous Birthdays) and more

 Even the most successful creators and executives have made a few wrong turns.
-In this series of short talks, speakers get candid about a specific misstep — what went sideways, how they identified the issue (AKA the “AHA!” moment), how they course-corrected, and what they’d do differently next time.
-The goal of these talks isn’t reflection; it’s insight.
-Each story offers a practical takeaway that can inform smarter, more sustainable growth across the creator economy.
+In this session, speakers get candid about a specific misstep — what went sideways, how they identified the issue (AKA the “AHA!” moment), how they course-corrected, and what they’d do differently next time.
+The goal of these stories isn’t just reflection… attendees will walk away with practical insights that can inform smarter, more sustainable growth across the creator economy.

 Participants